Statistical Computing

 Photo of Ryan Tibshirani.

-high-dimensional statistics, nonparametric estimation, distribution-free inference, machine learning, convex optimization, numerical methods, tracking and forecasting epidemics
+high-dimensional statistics, nonparametric estimation, distribution-free inference, machine learning, optimization, numerical methods, probabilistic forecasting, computational epidemiology